zd3sf/esphome-docs/components/rf_bridge.rst

 ----------------------------

-With this configuration option you can write complex automations whenever a code is received.
+With this configuration option you can write complex automations whenever a code is received by the bridge.
 To use the code, use a :ref:`lambda <config-lambda>` template.
 The code and the corresponding protocol timings are available inside that lambda under the variables named ``code``, ``sync``, ``high`` and ``low``.